theckang/openshift-kafka-demo/README.md

 * HTTP/XML based service that takes requests and pushes to Kafka topic
 * Resilient consumers (simulate consumer crash and revival)
 * Multiple consumers for different use cases (e.g. transactional vs analytical)
-* Meta topic for status tracking
+* Meta-topic and dashboard for status tracking

 ## Setup